Skip to content

 Chapter 7 bankruptcy works by selling – in a process known as liquidation – valuables to pay off accumulated debts.
 Many types of property and possessions can be liquidated in a bankruptcy case, but there are some exceptions to the rules.
 Find out what you can keep and what you may have to let go.

-Anything which is not protected by federal or state exemptions is known as a non-exempt asset.
-Property, possessions and income which are not exempt (see below) are sold to pay creditors as much of the amount owed as possible.
+Anything not protected by federal or state exemptions is known as a non-exempt asset.
+Some of the assets you could lose after filing for Chapter 7 bankruptcy include, properties, possessions and income which are not exempt (see below).
+These assets are sold to pay creditors as much of the amount owed as possible.

 • Vacation home